sudipm-mukherjee/traceshark/README.md

 upgrading the kernel isn't always possible.

-I am not exactly sure how recent perf/kernel is necessary but basically I believe that late 3.X and all 4.X kernels to date should work as long as the perf program has not been patched.
+I am not exactly sure how recent perf/kernel is necessary but basically I believe that late 3.X and all 4.X and 5.x kernels to date should work as long as the perf program has not been patched.

 If you use the '-g' flag, you might also want to compile your own perf because in some distros perf is compiled without support for backtraces and it starts working when you compile perf with those bits enabled.
+Fortunately, nowadays it's common that the perf utility shipped with the distro support backtraces.

 When you compile perf, you get a report like this: